Icinga/icingaweb2-module-x509/doc/02-Installation.md

   * [Icinga PHP Thirdparty](https://github.com/Icinga/icinga-php-thirdparty) (>= 0.10)
 * php-gmp
 * OpenSSL
-* MySQL or MariaDB
+* MySQL / MariaDB or PostgreSQL

 ## Database Setup

+### MySQL / MariaDB

 The module needs a MySQL/MariaDB database with the schema that's provided in the `etc/schema/mysql.schema.sql` file.

-You may use the following example command for creating the MySQL/MariaDB database.
+You can use the following sample command for creating the MySQL/MariaDB database.
 Please change the password:

 ```
 CREATE DATABASE x509;